WenhaoMu/DiffOpt/README.md

 # D4CO

-This is the repo of Diffusion model for Black-Box Optimization.
+This is the repo of `DiffOpt`.

-`GP` folder contains files for DKL training and diffusion on design-bench tasks.
+`synthetic` folder contains code for molecular design synthetic task.

-`molecular` folder contains code for molecular design multi-objective problem.
+`molecular` folder contains code for molecular design multi-objective task.

-'ddom-copy6' folder contains files for MLP, fourier and x0 classifier training on design-bench tasks.